The price is the same for adults and children.

 Q: What souvenirs or foods should I buy when I go to watch sumo wrestling?

-A: "Cheering towels" with the wrestlers' names printed on them and "Sumo
+A: The "cheering towels" with the names of the wrestlers printed on them and

 Q: What is the etiquette when watching sumo wrestling?

-A: Sumo matches often end in just a few seconds, so please do not move your
+A: Sumo matches often end in just a few seconds, so please try not to move

 defeat.
 You can take photos in the chair seats, but please do not use a strong